IOTA-Ledger/romeo.lib/README.md

-# Deviota Romeo Library
+# Romeo Library

-Deviota Romeo is a lightweight ledger built on top of the IOTA Tangle, using the Deviota Field capabilities.
+Romeo is a lightweight ledger built on top of the IOTA Tangle, using the Deviota Field capabilities.

 This is, yet undocumented, backend library.
 Check the **romeo.html** project